-As parents, we always want our teens to spend a minimal amount of time in front of the screen and engage in physical activies.
-In this post, we bring to you a list of thrilling outdoor games for teens tht they will enjoy to the fullest.
-If your teen enjoys playing outdoor games but lacks time, these activities are perfect as they are short and fun.
-In the previous generation, people across all age groups loved spending time outside, socializing, playing, and enjoying their time.
-But with the introduction of new gadgets, teens have become couch potatoes, have less time to spend outdoors, and are glued to their screens.
+As parents, we always want our teens to spend a minimal amount of time in front of the screen and engage in physical activities like sports and outdoor games.
+In this post, we bring to you a list of thrilling outdoor games for teens that they will enjoy to the fullest.
+If your teen enjoys playing outdoor games and physical activity but lacks time, these activities are the perfect form of recreation as they are fun.
+Previous generation people across all age groups loved spending time outside in the fresh air, socializing, playing, and enjoying their time.
+But with the introduction of gadgets, teens have become couch potatoes, have less time to spend outdoors, and prefer to look at screens for leisure and entertainment than socializing.
 However, we have done our best to help you with ways to make your teen jump out of bed and play outside.
-Add some fun to your child’s daily routine by introducing them to the games listed below.
+Add some fun to your child’s daily routine by introducing them to the games and sports listed below.
 Read on to learn more.

 1. Kite Flying: